6.1 Duty to conduct Section 47 (s47) Enquiries

 Multi agency checks

-Whenever a s47 enquiry is started, even when there has been a recent initial assessment, the social worker must contact the other agencies involved with the child to inform them that a child protection enquiry has been initiated and to seek their views.
+Whenever a s47 enquiry is started, the social worker must contact the other agencies involved with the child to inform them that a child protection enquiry has been initiated and to seek their views.

 The social worker, together with their Assistant Team Manager, must decide whether to seek parental permission to undertake inter-agency checks.